Tellurian Inc.: History

 However, Tellurian ran into trouble toward the end of the decade due to delays in Driftwood's construction, dropping fuel prices, ongoing tensions between the United States and China, and the COVID-19 pandemic, which exacerbated dropping prices and greatly affected China, South Korea and Japan, three of the world's largest importers of liquefied natural gas.
 The company, faced with falling shares, fired 40 percent of staff in 2020.

 Tellurian's animosity with Icahn and Cheniere also resulted in a lawsuit.
 The suit, described by Bloomberg News as the "trial of the year," was prompted by $46 million in loans Souki made to Houston's Parallax Enterprises during his time as Cheniere CEO.
 Cheniere alleged in the suit that Souki used those loans to found Tellurian, and also alleged that he stole the early plans for Driftwood.
 Tellurian argued that the loan was void, that Driftwood was a different, larger project despite sharing land with the early plans, and that Cheniere had since breached its contract with Parallax by abruptly pulling the funds.
 The lawsuit, which lasted for years driven by the ongoing feud, was dismissed in 2020, the year it was set to go to court.

+In July 2024, Australian petroleum exploration and production company, Woodside Energy, agreed to acquire Tellurian for a total enterprise value of $1.2 billion.
+The acquisition was completed that October and renamed the Driftwood LNG development project as Woodside Louisiana LNG.